jro31/jethro-codes/_articles/projects/blocks-falling.md

 blockFirstColumnKey(block) < 1;
 ```

-If it is less than one, we return `true`, as in the column _is_ left of the game board, otherwise we call false.
+If it is less than one, we return `true`, as in the column _is_ left of the game board, otherwise we return `false`.

 Back in `useOffsetForLeftOfGameBoard`, if the new block is not to the left of the game board, we simply return: